SrivathsanNayak/ethical-hacking-notes/CompTIA_220-1001/MobileDevices/README.md

 * OLED (Organic Light Emitting Diode) does not require backlight, unlike LCD.
 They are thinner and lighter.
 However they are costlier and consume more power.

-* Wi-Fi antennas are also used in laptop displays.
+* WiFi antennas are also used in laptop displays.

 * Backlighting can be either LED-backlit or fluoroscent.